-Despite being a practiced discipline since the early 1830’s, the coaching profession remains relatively misunderstood.
 Although you’ve probably heard of coaching for actors (1940’s), sports athletes (1960’s), and business executives (1990’s), the term life coaching may be ambiguous.
-People also mistakenly believe coaching and counseling are the same and conclude they don’t need a life coach.
+Despite being a practiced discipline since the 1800’s, the profession remains relatively misunderstood with people even believing coaching and counseling are the same.
+Under those assumptions, people generally conclude they don’t need a life coach.

 Not everyone needs a counselor, but everyone can benefit from a coach.
-Throw the term mentoring in mix, and the differentiation gets muddier.
-Although coaching, counseling, and mentoring all serve to help people, each has a different function, processes, and relationships.
-Let’s unravel the truth.
+Throw the term mentoring in the mix, and differentiation gets muddier.
+Although coaching, counseling, and mentoring all serve to help people, each has a different function, process, and relationship.

 Coaching: Not Counseling or Mentoring

 In general, coaches use relational influence to develop and empower people, mentors impart their wisdom upon less experienced individuals, and counselors diagnose their clients’ problems and offer solutions.
-Coaching differs from mentoring and counseling on many levels, including the role of the participant.
+Coaching differs from mentoring and counseling on many levels, including the participant’s role.

-Although coaches are change experts, they approach the relationship with the mindset that clients are the experts of their lives and that the coach’s role is to help them take responsibility to act in ways to maximize their potential.
+Although coaches are change experts, they believe their clients are the experts of their lives.
+Coaches typically work with mindset and help clients take responsibility to act in ways that maximize outcomes.
 Coaches and clients are equal partners, who co-construct the coaching relationship through vulnerable and empowering conversation.

 Coaches can administer assessments, sometimes suggest, and lead with challenging and powerful questions so clients can then decide on specific plans to achieve their defined goals.
 On the other hand, mentors and counselors are the experts in the relationship, who offer advice and make suggestions.
 Stoltzfus (2005) found that when people solve their own problems versus being told what to do, they learn more and are more motivated to address problems and implement their identified solutions.

 Coaching also differs from counseling in that it is future-oriented as opposed to focusing on the past.
 Mentoring may alternate between both realms.
 Collins (2009) defines coaching as enabling people to move from where they stand to a position of where they want to be.
-Coaching and mentoring are grounded in the present with the desire to help others grow personally, develop skills, or acquire knowledge, as opposed to counseling, which typically involves exploring past hurts to achieve healing in the present.
+Coaching and mentoring are grounded in the present with the desire to help others grow personally, develop skills, or acquire knowledge, as opposed to counseling, which typically involves exploring past hurts to achieve healing.